 You will see a new popup when you try to close all Safari tabs in iOS 17 or iPadOS 17 or below on iPhone and iPad (using the tap and holding gesture on the tab switch).
 This will only appear when you do this for the first time.

 It will ask you if you want to close Safari tabs automatically in the future.
 Every day, every week, or every month you can ask Safari to do this for you.
 I think the monthly timeline is the best option for most people.

 How To Enable Automatically Closing Safari Tabs on iPhone

 Enabling this “Close Safari tabs” on iOS 14 or below is simple with these simple tips.

 - Head over to Close Tab option

-If you are into the Safari and want to close all the Safari tabs you have opened.
-Then there is a simple two way to remove all the Safari tabs manually running in the background.
+If you are in Safari and want to close all the Safari tabs you have opened, then there is a simple two-way way to remove all the Safari tabs manually running in the background.

 How to Close All Safari Tabs Manually on iPhone